Posted: 07/19/2012 | July 19th, 2012

 I’m happy people are leaving their houses.
-That is a step in the right direction.
+That’s a step in the right direction.
 I’d rather have someone on a cruise than at home.
-While we all need a vacation, cruise companies could at least provide some fundamental knowledge about the ports of call they stop at.
+But while we all need a vacation, cruise companies could at least provide some fundamental knowledge about the ports of call they stop at.
 Shit, print out the Wikipedia page for heaven’s sake.
 Anything is better than nothing.

-Instead, I felt that many of the folks on cruise ships had no idea about the world and cruises were more than happy to oblige people and support that attitude.
+Instead, I felt that many of the folks on cruise ships knew little about the world outside the US, and cruises were more than happy to oblige them and support that attitude.
 Note: Not all cruises are like this.
 There are many wildlife and nature cruises that have naturalists and lectures on them.

-But for that family whose only experience out of the country is this one cruise?
-I think the cruise lines should at the very least provide some basic information about the destinations they visit.
-There should at least be the option to learn more about the local culture so that family could walk away with some knowledge of the local area beyond that it has zip-line tours, some ruins, and cheap drinks.
+But, for that family, whose only experience out of the country is this one cruise?
+There should at least be the option to learn more about the local culture so that family can walk away with some knowledge of the local area beyond that it has zip-line tours, some ruins, and cheap drinks.